ethanjli/liquid-handling-robotics/docs/source/messages/board.rst

     - BuiltinLED/Blink/Periods: if the payload's value is negative, then the LED will blink forever (at least until a BuiltinLED/Blink command is set to stop blinking).
 If the payload's value is nonnegative, then the LED will blink for that number of HIGH/LOW cycles before the LED stops blinking and stays at LOW.
     - BuiltinLED/Blink/Notify: if the payload is `1`, the peripheral will enable the blinking notification mode.
 If the payoad is `0`, the peripheral will disable the blinking notification mode.
 Otherwise, the mode will not change from its previous value.

-  - **READ response**: The peripheral sends a response with the whose payload is the value for the blinking parameter/mode named by the (child) channel.
+  - **READ response**: The peripheral sends a response whose payload is the value for the blinking parameter/mode named by the (child) channel.

 - **Semantics** for BuiltinLED/Blink channel: READ/WRITE + Actions

-  - **WRITE+READ+Actions command**: If the payload is `1`, the peripheral will start blinking the built-in LED and send a READ response.
+  - **WRITE+READ+Actions command**: If the payload is `1`, the peripheral will start blinking the built-in LED and send a READ response; this blinking will interrupt the previous state on the BuiltinLED channel.
 If the payload is `0`, the peripheral will stop blinking the built-in LED and send a READ response.
 Otherwise, the peripheral will send a READ response and do nothing.
 After completion of every HIGH/LOW blink cycle, if the variable associated with BuiltinLED/Blink/Periods is nonnegative, that variable is decremented by `1`.
 If that variable becomes `0`, then its value is reset to `-1`, blinking stops, and the peripheral sends a READ response for BuiltinLED/Blink and a READ response for BuiltinLED/Blink/Periods.
   - **READ response**: The peripheral sends a response on the BuiltinLED/Blink channel with payload `1` if the built-in LED is blinking and `0` if the built-in LED is not blinking.

 .. _builtinled_blink: